artificial-intelligence-first/ssot/docs/PLANS.md

 **Intent**: Systematically handle situations where the original plan proves incorrect or impossible, maintaining traceability of changes.

-**Context**: When Surprises & Discoveries reveal fundamental flaws in assumptions, technical blockers, or better approaches.
+**Context**: When Surprises & Discoveries reveal fundamental flaws in assumptions, technical blockers, or better approaches. **Note**: Do not revise the plan for minor adjustments; only for structural changes that invalidate current milestones.

 **Implementation**: